apark0720/NOMAD3/README.md

 - [ ] Visually see the worlds top 50 travel destinations on a world map.
 - [ ] Filter by month & good/neutral/bad
-- [ ] Use an external API for flight prices
+- [ ] Display popup info for each travel destination
 - [ ] A production readme